Sjord/feistel-cipher/README.md

 scheme with a shorter tweak, to which we concatenate the round index instead of XORing it.

+# HMAC related key attack

+Peyrin 2012:

+> Our proposed solution is instead to force an extra fixed bit (or byte) before the input message M.

-Implicit zero check
+# Implicit zero check

 32 bits encrypt encrypt into 41 bits.
 41 bits decrypt into 32 bits, so 9 bits are thrown away.
 These bits should be checked, but not explicitly as this will give an oracle.

-Peyrin 2012:

-> Our proposed solution is instead to force an extra fixed bit (or byte) before the input message M.
+# Endianness

+Should we use little endian so we don't need any conversion?

+# Performance

+Goals:

+- construction, encryption and decryption in less than 1ms
+- changing tweak is cheaper than changing key

+# References

 1. [Bellare, M., Rogaway, P., & Spies, T. (2010).
 The FFX mode of operation for format-preserving encryption.
 NIST submission, 20(19), 1-18](https://csrc.nist.gov/CSRC/media/Projects/Block-Cipher-Techniques/documents/BCM/proposed-modes/ffx/ffx-spec.pdf)
 1. [Durak, F. B., & Vaudenay, S. (2017, July).
 Breaking the FF3 format-preserving encryption standard over small domains.
 In Annual international cryptology conference (pp. 679-707).
 Cham: Springer International Publishing](https://infoscience.epfl.ch/record/231304/files/fpe_bps.pdf)